danionescu0/home-automation/weather-predict/README.md

 - rain levels

-The output data will be prediction on rain levels for the next 12 hours
+The output data will be prediction on rain levels for the next N hours

+Currently i've tested the model on 6 h and it has 80-82% accuracy

 Steps: